 I would venture a guess that, unless you are German, you were unaware that the river in Berlin is called the Spree.
 Until my trip to Berlin, I would not have been able to name the major river in Berlin for one million Deutschmarks.
 I wonder why the Thames and the Seine have become so famous and yet the Spree does not loom so large in the global imagination.

-Anyway, there’s no time like the present to get to know the Spree’s charms.
+Anyway, there’s no time like our 24 hours in Berlin to get to know the Spree’s charms.
 All you have to do is leave Museum Island and walk to the river.
 In the summer, there will be many operators offering tours of the River Spree that last about an hour.
-I got one ticket and one English language audio guide for 12 Euros.

 You will see many lovely sights on the boat tour, from the charming Tiergarten Park…

 to the Reichstag building, where the German Parliament (the Bundestag) meets.

 As you will also learn on the boat tour, the Reichstag building is the building shown in this picture, taken by the Soviets during their victory in the Battle of Berlin at the end of World War II.

 As the tour continues, you will see some older structures, such as the Weidendammer Bridge with its iron Imperial Eagle smack on top.
 Admit it, this is exactly what you picture when I say “German bridge”, isn’t it?

 You will also see some newer structures, like the Ultra Modern Berlin Train Station, aka the Hauptbahnhof.
-I feel like this looks like the spot for some giant modern art installation/late night secret rave spot instead of a train station.
+This looks like the spot for some giant modern art installation/late night secret rave spot instead of a train station.
 I imagine everyone inside looking just like Dieter from Saturday Night Live.

 24 HOUR TREASURE